PBH Coronavirus Response

 PBH has temporarily closed the Sequim office to clients.
 We will be notifying clients and having clinicians complete appointments via telephone.
 We will reopen the Sequim Office as this situation resolves.

-Effective March 17th, we will be handing out sack lunches at 11:30 and clients can make an appointment to use showers/laundry facilities.
+We are handing out sack lunches from 9:30AM – 2:30PM to keep gatherings at a minimum.
+Clients can make an appointment to use showers/laundry facilities.

 What you need to know about coronavirus in Clallam County.